SeyZ/baboon/README.md

 ## Need help?
-Tutorials are available [on the Wiki pages!](https://github.com/SeyZ/baboon/wiki) If you encounter a bug, post it to the issue tracker.
+Tutorials are available [on the Wiki pages!](https://github.com/SeyZ/baboon/wiki)

+If you encounter a bug, post it to the issue tracker.

-For any questions, feedbacks or whatever, feel free to email me at: [sandro@munda.me](mailto:sandro@munda.me)
+For any questions, feedbacks or whatever... feel free to email me at: [sandro@munda.me](mailto:sandro@munda.me)

 ## Wanna see Baboon running?